·

 You can apply for the e-visa on the official government website

-If you decide to extend your stay whilst you’re in Sri Lanka you can apply for an extension here with prices starting from $100 for an extra 30 days.
+If you decide to extend your stay whilst you’re in Sri Lanka, you can apply for an extension here, with prices starting from $100 for an extra 30 days.

-The whole process is quick and painless and you shouldn’t run into any issues.
+The whole process is quick and painless, and you shouldn’t run into any issues.
 However, please note that the immigration office is shut on weekends and public holidays, so leave enough time to apply for your visa.

-**Please note Sri Lanka is currently updating their visa offering once again, so what you find here may differ from the government website.
+**Please note, Sri Lanka is currently updating their visa offering once again, so what you find here may differ from the government website.
 I will update accordingly once I have all the most correct and up-to-date information.

 The best time to live in Sri Lanka as a Digital Nomad

-Sri Lanka has two seasons (dry and monsoon) running simultaneously on the island (which is wild for such a small island) but it means there never is a bad time to come.
+Sri Lanka has two seasons (dry and monsoon) running simultaneously on the island (which is wild for such a small island), but it means there is never a bad time to come.

-During November – April you can see a hot and dry climate in the southern and western parts of the country.
-During May – October you can see a hot and dry climate in the northern and eastern parts of the country.
+From November to April, you can see a hot and dry climate in the southern and western parts of the country.

 With that being said, generally, the monsoon seasons in Sri Lanka are not as bad as you might envision.
-Often the monsoon rains are short, powerful bursts of rain followed by sunshine rather than constant downpours over a period of days/weeks.
+Often, the monsoon rains are short, powerful bursts of rain followed by sunshine rather than constant downpours over a period of days/weeks.

 Living Expenses for Digital Nomads in Sri Lanka

-Living in Sri Lanka as a digital nomad is fairly economical and nomads can expect to spend between $800-$1200 per month.
+Living in Sri Lanka as a digital nomad is fairly economical, and nomads can expect to spend between $800-$1200 per month.

 Accommodation